Edward 'Blackbeard' Teach

 He is believed to have been born around 1680 and historical records suggest his name could be Edward Thatch or Edward Teach.
 However it has also been spelled in historical documents as Thatch, Thach, Thache, Thack, Tack, Thatche and Theach.
 This is because in the 18th century there still was no standardized form for last names, let alone much written records to corroborate them.

-Blackbeard was most likely an English privateer during the War of the Spanish Succession or Queen Anne's War, and arrived in the Caribbean at the turn of the 18th century according to Charles Johnson and his A History of the Robberies and Murders of the Most Notorious Pirates, however again there is no viable information regarding this.
-What is known however, was that Teach became a pirate and joined Benjamin Hornigold around 1716 and was known to be operating out of Nassau on the island of New Providence in the Bahamas with its easy access to the northern shipping lanes.
+Blackbeard was most likely an English privateer during the War of the Spanish Succession also known as Queen Anne's War, and arrived in the Caribbean at the turn of the 18th century according to Charles Johnson and his A General History of Pyrates (1724), however again there is no viable information regarding this.
+What is known however, was that Teach became a pirate and joined Benjamin Hornigold around 1716 and was known to be operating out of Nassau on the island of Bahamas with its easy access to the northern shipping lanes.

 See Stede Bonnet